 Incorporating some reading practice into your daily routine is really important in order to maintain your comprehension skills.
 This is the siglo 21 (21st century) so you have a great number of resources available at your fingertips.

 For example, did you know that Amazon offers a fair selection of free Spanish e-books?
-Just head over to Amazon’s website in order to find a list of free or really cheap Spanish e-books that you can read on your Kindle, your computer or pretty much anything that has a screen.
+Yep!
+Amazon’s website has many free or really cheap Spanish e-books that you can read on your Kindle, your computer or pretty much anything that has a screen.

 You may also want to invest in a Spanish reader or two.
 These are small books written to suit the needs of Spanish learners and are usally much more approachable than classic Spanish litterature.
 Highly recommended!

 If you’re more of a magazine type of person you’ll probably find some nice revistas (magazines) in your local bookstore or a nearby digital library.
 As for me I really like the 20 minutos or the Spanish version of the famous Huffington Post, El Huffington Post for newscast, as well as Emprendedores which talks about topics related to emprendedores (entrepreneur) or GQ men Style for magazines.

 Finally, reading Spanish-related blog posts every day can be another good way to consume some Spanish content daily (when you commute for example).
 I’d advise you to choose 3 or 4 good blogs and then subscribe to their RSS feeds in order to receive their latest articles directly on your phone or computer.
 There really is a plethora of Spanish content on the internet.
 Just Google one of your hobbies in Spanish and you should be able to come up with a good list of potential blog posts in Spanish.